thesandboxgame/sandbox-smart-contracts/packages/marketplace/README.md

 Component | Description
 ---------|----------
 [Exchange](docs/exchange/Exchange.md) | The main entry point for the users to the protocol, handling the matching of orders and orchestration of the exchanges
 [OrderValidator](docs/exchange/OrderValidator.md) | This component handles the validation process of the orders based on theirs signatures and also checks the token whitelists
- [RoyaltiesRegistry](docs/royalties-registry/RoyaltiesRegistry.md) | This registry enables the support of multiple types of royalties (ERC2981, custom royalties per collection and token, external provider)
+[TransferManager](docs/transfer-manager/TransferManager.md) | Manages the transfers of the payouts, fees & royalties [RoyaltiesRegistry](docs/royalties-registry/RoyaltiesRegistry.md) | This registry enables the support of multiple types of royalties (ERC2981, custom royalties per collection and token, external provider)
- Libraries | Compilation of helpers to handle orders, assets, transfers, royalties [TransferManager](docs/transfer-manager/TransferManager.md) | Manages the transfers of the payouts, fees & royalties
+Libraries | Compilation of helpers to handle orders, assets, transfers, royalties

-The protocol is deployed on 4 different addresses:
+The protocol is deployed on 3 different addresses:
 - Exchange
 - OrderValidator
-- AssetMatcher
 - RoyaltiesRegistry

 ```mermaid